-1.2 Describe the structure of the human cell See AC 1.1 1.3 Describe the functions of the human cell See AC 1.1 1.4 Describe the Tissue is com posed of similarly specialised cells t hat perform a common function in the body different types of human tissue Tissue type Structure Function Epithelial tissue Closely packed cells arranged in 1 or more layers Covers the body surface, lines most cavities and forms glands Glandular tissue Composed of epithelial cells Secretes bodily products such as sebum, or hormones such as insulin Membranes Lines the interior of various bodily structures Mucous membranes line the interior walls of tubes that open to the outside of the body Serous membranes cover organs and line body cavities Synovial membranes line freely movable joint cavities Meninges cover the brain and spinal cord
+1.2 Describe the structure of the human cell See AC 1.1 1.3 Describe the functions of the human cell See AC 1.1 1.4 Describe the Tissue is com posed of similarly specialised cells the hat perform a common function in the body , tissue Tissue type Structure Function Epithelial tissue Closely packed cells arranged in 1 or more layers Covers the body surface, lines most cavities and forms glands Glandular tissue Composed of epithelial cells Secretes bodily products such as sebum, or hormones such as insulin Membranes Lines the interior of various bodily structures Mucous membranes line the interior walls of tubes that open to the outside of the body Serous membranes cover organs and line body cavities Synovial membranes line freely movable joint cavities Meninges cover the brain and spinal cord

-Lymphoid tissue Bone marrow White blood cells Lymphocytes Functions as part of the immune system to help protect body from infection and foreign bodies

-Thymus Spleen Lymph nodes

-Connective Bones Contains protein fibres Binds structures together, provides

-tissue Cartilage stin, collagen, support and protection, fills spaces and stores fat
+Lymphoid tissue Bone marrow White blood cells Lymphocytes Functions as part of the immune system to help protect body from infection and foreign bodies Thymus Spleen Lymph nodes Connective tissue Bones Cartilage Blood Contain e.g. elas reticular s protein fibres stin, collagen, Binds structures together, provides support and protection, fills spaces and stores fat Nervous tissue Nerves Brain Spinal cord See LO 6 Initiates and/or conducts nerve impulses Muscle tissue Cardiac Smooth Skeletal See LO 5 Provides movement 1.5 Explain the functions of the different types of human tissue See AC1.4

-Blood reticular 0.0.00 .00

-Nervous tissue Nerves See LO 6 Initiates and/or conducts nerve

-Brain impulses

-Spinal cord

-Muscle Cardiac Provides movement

-tissue Smooth See LO 5

-Skeletal

-1.5 Explain the functions of the different types of human tissue See AC1.4

-2. Know the structure and functions of the skin

-2.1 Outline the structure of the skin

-- Comprises two main parts, the dermis and epidermis - Dermis: - Much thicker than the epidermis - Mainly formed of collagen fibres, connective tissue and elastin - Contains various structures such as hair follicles, sweat and sebaceous glands, fat cells, nerves, blood and lymphatic vessels - o Epidermis: - 5 layers (horny, clear, granular, prickle cell, basal) - Makes up the outer layer of the skin that protects the dermis - Contains no blood or lymphatic vessels - Pierced by hairs (which allow sebum to reach the surface of the skin) and sweat ducts - Production of skin cells begins in the deepest layers, pushing the cells up towards the surface; as the cells move away from the base layers they die and fill with the protein keratin, causing the cells to toughen as they reach the surface.

-2.2 Outline the functions of the skin

-- Protection from infection and injury - Regulation of temperature due to sweat gland activity and/or vasodilation of superficial vessels - Excretion of sweat, which is 99% water and 1% salts - Sensation by detecting temperature, pressure, touch and pain - Secretion of sebum to lubricate and protect the skin by making it acidic - Formation of chemicals, including vitamin D (for calcium utilisation) and melanin (to protect underlying structures from UV radiation ie, sun tan).
+2. Know the structure and functions of the skin 2.1 Outline the skin Comprises two main parts, the dermis and epidermis Dermis: Much thicker than the epidermis Mainly formed of collagen fibres, connective tissue and elastin Contains various structures such as hair follicles, sweat and sebaceous glands, fat cells, nerves, blood and lymphatic vessels Epidermis: Five layers (horny, clear, granular, prickle cell, basal) Makes up the outer layer of the skin that protects the dermis Contains no blood or lymphatic vessels Pierced by hairs (which allow sebum to reach the surface of the skin) and sweat ducts Production of skin cells begins in the deepest layers, pushing the cells up towards the surface; as the cells move away from the base layers they die and fill with the protein keratin, causing the cells to toughen as they reach the surface.
+2.2 Outline the functions of the skin Protection from infection and injury Regulation of temperature due to sweat gland activity and/or vasodilation of superficial vessels Excretion of sweat, which is 99% water and 1% salts Sensation by detecting temperature, pressure, touch and pain Secretion of sebum to lubricate and protect the skin by making it acidic Formation of chemicals, including vitamin D (for calcium utilisation) and melanin (to protect underlying structures from UV radiation ie, sun tan).

-3. Understand the structure and functions of the lymphatic system 3.1 Describe the structure of the lymphatic system Lymphatic vessels Thoracic duct Right lymphatic duct Lymphatic capillaries Lymph Lymphocytes Lymphatic nodes Occipital Popliteal Inguinal Axillary Cubital Spleen 3.2 Describe the functions of the lymphatic system Remove excess tissue fluid (oedema) and return it to the bloodstream.
+3. Understand the structure and functions of the lymphatic system 3.1 Describe the structure of the lymphatic system Lymphatic vessels Thoracic duct Right lymphatic duct Lymphatic capillaries Lymphocytes Lymphatic nodes OccipitalPoplitealInguinalAxillaryCubital Spleen 3.2 Describe the functions of the lymphatic system Remove excess tissue fluid (oedema) and return it to the bloodstream.
 Filter fluids to help prevent infection of the blood and tissues.
 Aid digestion via the absorption of lipids from the small intestine.
 3.3 Explain the structure of a lymph node Bean or oval shaped Divided into compartments Have more vessels entering (afferent) than leaving (efferent) Slows down flow to aid lymphocytes in removing pathogens (fighting infection).
 3.4 Explain the functions of a lymph node To filter lymphTo produce and store lymphocytes 3.5 State the location of the major lymph nodes Occipital Nape (back of neck) Popliteal Behind knee